Lucky 13

 Judging by this report on NPR the French are in denial about their situation.

-Cobb had this to say about the "rioting turns deadly" headlines the other day:
+about the "rioting turns deadly" headlines the other day:

 The caption, 'the rioting turns deadly'.
 What kind of class struggle is this?
 It takes eleven days for anyone to get killed here?
 What do the television journalists, who always go for the blood, have as their top picture?
 A burning bus.
 Jeez Louise.
 How pathetic.